Why People Believe Strangers on the Internet More than Brands

 Marketing didn’t stop working because people stopped paying attention.

-It stopped working because brands scaled faster than trust.
+It stopped working because distribution scales faster than trust.

 Marketing’s real problem isn’t attention — it’s credibility